XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 1. Can you see where the `null` in the response to the `GET` request is coming from?

-Moving to the Route Handler, let's use the response from `+fetchDetails` to change the HTTP resposne we send.
+Moving to the Route Handler, let's use the response from `fetchDetails` to change the HTTP response we send.

 Firstly, let's get the machinery in place.
 Change the guts of the GET handler to: